RadioTech100/openob-gui/README.md

 # Community

-Developpers, do not hesitate to suggest your pull requests! :)
+Developers, do not hesitate to suggest your pull requests! :)

-# Professional support
+# Thanks to

-I am available in consulting for the radios that would be interested to deploy the solution.
-(To do this through my personal website : http://www.mickael.be)
+This project is a fork from https://github.com/mickaelmonsieur/

 # Security